Jobs and Talent — 8 min

 Remote work culture enables employees to do their best work.
 It doesn’t force them to work a typical 9-5 schedule, work overtime, or neglect their personal life.

 You can avoid this by focusing on a remote-first work culture.
-It drives every step of an employee’s time with you and how they get things done, and it’s beneficial for everyone.
+It drives every step of an employee’s time with you and how they get things done — and it’s beneficial for everyone.

-When you champion and nurture a remote work culture, you don’t leave connection to chance.
+When you champion and nurture a remote culture, you don’t leave connection to chance.
 Remote-first companies are people-first companies.
 They enable people to bring their best selves to work regardless of their location because they foster flexible hours and asynchronous communication.
-Capbase has put together a useful guide on how to build a remote-first culture.
+Capbase have put together a useful guide on how to build a remote-first culture.

 In March 2020, 88% of companies encouraged or required employees to work from home due to COVID-19.
 Within a year, companies like Microsoft, Spotify, Apple, Cisco, and others moved to a hybrid model.